solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 # Why centralize schema if everything else is distributed?

 The common wisdom around microservices is that everything needs to be decentralized.
-After all, that's how you are supposed to reap their benefits.
+That's how you are supposed to reap their benefits.
 Unfortunately, that wisdom tends to slink away (looking slightly guilty as it goes, with those benefits in its pocket) whenever you need to have more than two of your services talk about something, because it's a lot of work to keep all parties in agreement on what they're talking about.

-CSM is a way to manage that problem.
+CSM is a tool and architectural pattern to manage that problem.
 It forces all parties interested in a given kind of data to use a standard definition of it &mdash; what properties the data has, what is the set of allowed values for each property, which ones are mandatory, and so forth.
 This is typically not optimal from the viewpoint of any particular service, since depending on how they're built they usually have a richer set of tools available than the smallest common denominator an external schema represents.
 For example, a TypeScript-based service would rather use its own type system for defining objects, and a relational schema defined in SQL in the fourth normal form is a thing of beauty compared to any JSON schema document.

 For systems that have just a few kinds of data, or just a few different services that deal with it, the tradeoff is likely not worthwhile.
 But when you have a dozen services that all need to be able to process some or all of the set of 100 data types, implementing CSM is the only way to stave off the impending madness.
 Even if that results in all of your services having to submit to a jackbooted overlord who controls what they may or may not say in public.
 (Please do not try to extrapolate this into anything human-related.)